 Beaumont, Texas Food

-Naturally you have to eat no matter where you are.
-Beaumont has lots of fantastic choices.
+Naturally, you have to eat no matter where you are, and Beaumont has many fantastic choices.
 For breakfast or just a sweet treat, try a Chewy Fudge Cookie or Strawberry Cream Cheese Muffin from Rao’s Bakery.
 You can’t go wrong with any of their baked goods.

 For lunch, try Katharine and Company.
 Their Chicken Salad Sandwich is a real winner.
 Dessert offers some hard choices, but the Creme Brûlée is good.
 Another good lunch choice is J. Wilson’s.
 The Man Candy, made with slow-smoked pork belly dressed with habanero jelly, or the Oyster Nachos are both delicious appetizers.